robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 ]
 ```

 Each element in our list-of-lists will represent a square on the board.
-We will need to be able to represent the 3 possible states a square can have - O, X and empty.
+In each sqaure we will need to be able to represent the 3 possible states - O, X and empty.
 I suggest representing O and X using the characters `O` and `X`, and an empty square using `None` or `nil` or however it is that your programming language represents "nothing".

 Your first task is to write a `new_board` function that takes in 0 arguments and returns an empty, 3x3 grid.
 Test that your function works with a simple print-statement.